 Cycling: 22 miles (2–3 hours, paved road), Elevation gain/loss: +1,260' / -1,260'

 After a relaxing morning we catch the ferry to Rossaveal in Co.
 Galway.
 Described by Oscar Wilde as 'a savage beauty', Connemara is a spectacular mountain and bog wilderness which forms the setting for some of the most scenic bicycle rides of our journey.
-Our route winds along the coast to Roundstone village, a picturesque fishing harbor in Connemara.
+Our route winds along the coast to Clifden village, a picturesque market town in the heart of Connemara.
 All meals included.

 Our last day of cycling features an impressive backdrop of rugged mountains, a patchwork of lakes, and windswept bogs, providing a sense of wild isolation.
-Our route leads us through this remote wilderness to Kylemore Abbey, a Benedictine monastery founded in 1920, with its magnificent edifice sitting on the edge of Kylemore Lake.
-We take time to tour the impressive grounds before continuing on past Lough Inagh, one of Connemara?s most spectacular lakes.
-Continuing on, we cycle to the historic Ballynahinch Castle.
-It has been the home of several of Connemara's characters including an Indian Maharaja who was a famous Cricketer.
-Returning to Clifden across the bog road, we gather for a farewell dinner commemorating our cycling adventure.
+Our route starts at Kylemore Abbey, a Benedictine monastery founded in 1920, with its magnificent edifice sitting on the edge of Kylemore Lake.
+We take time to tour the impressive grounds before riding to Lough Inagh, one of Connemara’s most spectacular lakes.
+Continuing on, we encounter the old bog road, one of the best stretches of biking on the whole trip.
+The lakes of Connemara open out to either side giving an undisturbed vista across to the Twelve Bens in the distance.
+Returning to Clifden, we gather for a farewell dinner commemorating our cycling adventure.
 All meals included.